PAIshanMadusha/basic-flutter-notifications/README.md

 | Payload Data             | Sent via Firebase        | When Notification is click Opens a separate screen displaying additional data passed via notification.  |

 ## 🛠️ Dependencies:
-The following technologies are used in this project:
+The following dependencies are used in this project:

 ```yaml
 flutter_local_notifications: ^19.0.0